LAST UPDATED February 4, 2022

 Thousands upon thousands of false-positive detections per day due to the WAF not identifying SQL injection keywords from true SQL injection.

-We hear you Black Hat attendees, we agree, and that’s why our WAAP solution is better.
+We hear you Black Hat attendees, we agree, and that’s why our WAAP solution is the best alternative for to a WAF.
 ThreatX was founded to deliver an alternative to the cumbersome and error-prone solutions of the past.
 From the beginning, the guiding principles were as follows:

 - Designed from the ground up for the cloud